-Effective April 2010, we received an additional grant from the State of Ohio through the Global Cardiovascular Innovation Center.
-Pursuant to the terms of the grant, we are eligible to receive \$0.5 million in support of defined research and development activities through September 2011.
-During 2010, we earned \$0.1 million pursuant to the grant.
+Our product development initiatives have been partially funded by a variety of grant programs.
+Effective April 2010, we received a grant from the State of Ohio through the Global Cardiovascular Innovation Center.
+Pursuant to the terms of the grant, as amended, we are eligible to receive \$0.5 million in support of defined research and development activities through 2012.
+During 2011 we earned \$0.1 million pursuant to the grant, and to date we have earned \$0.2 million under the grant.